 Third party due diligence aimed to identify indicators of potential misconduct and conflicts of interest at the request of large mining company in the Eurasia region.

-Forensic analysis of spending the subsidies provided by the government in CIS country to state corporations and development institutions.
+Forensic analysis of the use of government provided subsidies granted to state owned corporations and development institutions across CIS countries.

 Investigation of potential misconduct and violations escalated by the corporate hotline system at subsidiary of an Australian-headquartered international financial group.

-Development of sanctions policy and optimization of sanctions screening procedures at major CIS investment company.
+Development of a sanctions policy and optimisation of sanctions screening procedures for a major investment company in the CIS region.

-Annual procurement audits in a major CIS banks.
+Annual procurement audits for major banks across the CIS region.

 Investigation into financial fraud at one of the largest oil holdings in Kazakhstan.